influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/administration/logs.md

 {{% tab-content %}}
 #### systemd

-Starting with version 1.0, InfluxDB on `systemd` systems will no longer write files to `/var/log/influxdb` by default, and will now use the system configured default for logging (usually `journald`).
+InfluxDB uses the system-configured default for logging (usually `journald`).
 On most Linux systems, the logs will be directed to the `systemd` journal and can be accessed with the command:

 ```
 sudo journalctl -u influxdb.service
 ```

-See the `systemd` `journald` documentation about configuring `journald`.
+See the manual pages for `systemd` and `journald` for more information about configuring `journald`.
 {{% /tab-content %}}
 <!--------------------------- END systemd  --------------------->
 <!--------------------------- BEGIN sysvinit  ------------------>
 {{% tab-content %}}
 #### sysvinit

-If InfluxDB was installed using a prebuilt package, and then launched as a service, `stderr` is redirected to `/var/log/influxdb/influxd.log` and all log data will be written to that file.
+On older Linux sytems, all log data (and `stdedrr`) will be written to `/var/log/influxdb/influxd.log`.
 You can override this location by setting the environment variable `STDERR` in the InfluxDB configuration file `/etc/default/influxdb`.

->**Note:** macOS logs are stored, by default, in the file `/usr/local/var/log/influxdb.log`.

 For example, if `/etc/default/influxdb` contains: